-If you have severe winters, plan a coop that is large enough for extended stays, with room for food, water, and maybe even a heat lamp inside.
+If you have severe winters, plan to have a coop that’s large enough for extended stays, with room for food, water, and maybe even a heat panel inside.
 A coop that you can walk in to might even be preferred in that situation.

 Avoid the minimum coop and run sizes so you can eventually expand your flock, because you inevitably will want to!
 It is called chicken math.
 Yes, it’s very a real thing.
 Urban Dictionary even says so.

-We had little-to-no experience building things when we made ours – it was one of our first real projects!
-It was fun, fairly easy, and because we used a large amount of reclaimed and upcycled materials, quite inexpensive.
+We had little-to-no experience building things when we made ours – it was one of our first-ever homestead projects!
+It was fun, fairly easy, and because we used a large amount of reclaimed and up-cycled materials, quite inexpensive.
 Especially compared to large pre-made coops.

-If you aren’t up for building a structure, you could get a pre-made shed and convert it, adding nest boxes, chicken-size doors, vents or windows, and roosts as needed to make it coop-like.
-I will write up a post all about how we built our chicken coop and run in the near future, but in the meantime, check out the little video tour below.
-Also, here is a collection of 44 buildable chicken coop plans!
+If you aren’t up for building a structure, you could get a pre-made shed and convert it by adding nest boxes, chicken-size doors, vents or windows, and roosts as needed to make it coop-like.
+2023 update: We moved to a new property and inherited a shed-style coop.
+Check out our original coop in video tour below.
+Also, here is a collection of 44 buildable chicken coop plans.

 Our Coop and Run Tour:

 Inside their coop, backyard chickens need a designated, safe, comfortable place to lay their eggs.
 They are referred to as “nest boxes”.
 The average size for a nest box is about 12″ x 12″ x 12″.
 How many nest boxes should you have?
 Experts say 1 nest boxes per four or five chickens is good.
 I would plan on two nest boxes for a small backyard flock.
-Trust me, no more than that is needed!
-Even if you had one box per bird, they always want to lay in the same ones.
-A queue line or shoving battle will even form for the preferred box, even when others are empty and available!
+Even if you had one box per bird, they always want to lay in the same one anyways!
+A queue line or shoving battle will even form for the preferred box, even when others are empty and available.
 Silly, silly birds.

-The bottom of the nest box should be lined with a soft bedding material that they can, uhm, nest… into.
+Line the bottom of the nest boxes with a soft bedding material that they can nest into.
 Something like straw or hay.
-Chickens push around the bedding material while they are getting situated in the nest.
+Chickens push around the bedding material while they get situated in the nest.
 This can then expose the hard wood surface below.
 If they drop an egg there, it may break.
 To solve this issue, we line the bottom of their nest boxes with these awesome nest box pads that stay in place, and then put straw on top.

 As as natural self-defense mechanism, chickens will sleep and roost on the tallest thing available.
 So if you put their nest boxes at the same height or above the roosts, guess where they’ll sleep?
 In the nest box.
 Thus, guess what will be all over your precious eggs?
 Poop.
 Yup, we’ll talk alllll about poop, real soon.
 This is one of the issues with some of those little pre-made coops.
 The roost is usually right at the same level as the nest boxes, maybe an inch or two above, causing the chickens to sleep in the wrong place.

 Ideally, the coop and particularly their daytime run/range space should have some sun, and some shade.
 If you can plan a run area with a tree in or around it, they’ll thank you endlessly!
-Our girls love to hang out under the canopy of trees all day.
+Our girls love to hang out under the canopy of trees and shrubs all day.
 They feel most secure there, and also rely on shade to help stay cool during hot weather.
-We will talk more about that in a moment.
 Chickens prefer sunny spots for dust bathing, along with stretching out in the sun on cool days to warm up.

 As counterintuitive as it sounds, chickens keep themselves clean by wallowing in the dirt.
 By laying down in the dirt, digging themselves a little hole, rubbing around, and fluffing their wings, they take a bath – called a dust bath.
 The process helps keep their feathers protected and waterproof, removes excess oil, and eliminates parasites.
 It is essential in chicken health!
 They will also preen themselves, rubbing their beaks on an oil gland that is located above their tail area, and disperse the oil around their feathers, further waterproofing them and providing insulation.

 Chickens especially love fine, sandy soil for dust bathing.
-Some folks add wood ash or diatomaceous earth to dust baths for extra control against parasites like lice or mites.
+Some folks add wood ash, diatomaceous earth, or lime to dust baths for extra control against parasites like lice or mites.
 We provide our girls a designated spot to take their baths.
-One, because it helps reduce the number of holes they dig in the yard, trying to make spots to bathe in.
-Two, it gives them the ideal soil they like, instead of the mulch and bark-ridden chunky stuff that is in the rest of the yard.
-Our girls love to dust bathe in these galvanized tubs in the afternoon sun.
-Their tubs are filled with our native sandy, fine soil.
-We made holes in the bottom to create drainage for when it rains.
+It also helps reduce the number of holes they dig in the yard.
+We use these galvanized tubs filled with our native sandy soil (you could buy sand if needed) and added holes in the bottom for drainage.

 In addition to the coop, the run area should also have a semi “weatherproof” protected area for rainy days, for example a portion with a roof or shelter of some sort.
 One section of our run that is closest to the coop has clear plastic and fiberglass sheets of corrugated roofing material over it.
 This is mostly to keep their food dry below, as well as give them a dry place to hang out during occasional rain.

 In summertime, chickens need a shady spot to hang out and stay cool.
 This is alone won’t be enough if you live in a place with intense summer heat.
 Temperatures over 95-100 degrees Fahrenheit can kill chickens, and does.
 Humidity makes it even worse.
-We thankfully do not have temperatures this extreme, except on a rare occasion.
-People who do experience high heat regularly can still keep healthy, happy flocks of chickens!
+Yet people who do experience high heat regularly can still keep healthy, happy flocks of chickens!
 They just need to use a myriad of methods for keeping their backyard chickens cool, comfortable and safe.
 Fans.
 Shade.
 Water misters.
 Sprinklers.
 Kiddie pools for them to stand in.
 Air conditioning even.

 The key is to lower their body temperature to avoid heat stroke, so providing cold treats for them to ingest like frozen corn, berries, or peas, or putting out ice water (and refreshing it often) is very helpful.
 If a chicken is showing signs of heat distress (laying down, panting, wobbling), you must lower their body temperature as quickly as possible.
 Do this by submerging their whole body up to their neck in cool, not cold, water.
-We’ve had to dunk all our girls in a 5 gallon bucket a few times.
+Though our weather is usually pretty mild here, we’ve had to dunk all our girls in a 5 gallon bucket a few times.